What and how you'll study

 Teaching and assessment

-You’ll read a lot each week in preparation for classes, discussing what you’ve read with your classmates in scheduled preparatory learning groups.
+You’ll read a lot each week in preparation for classes, discussing what you’ve read and completing group tasks with classmates in self-directed learning groups.
 Your progress will be assessed through close reading exercises, essays, assignments and exams, and you’ll receive prompt feedback on all your coursework to help you improve as you go on.
-Our Peer-Assisted Learning Scheme, LitPALS, is one of the School’s largest.

 If you study abroad in your third year (which is compulsory for students on joint degrees with a European language, and typically Persian), you will be assessed by written work submitted to your host university and/or to us, depending on your placement.

-We are constantly updating courses and teaching methods in line with the latest advances in the field, and there are lots of support systems to help you with your learning, from your Personal Tutor to our web-based hub, Support for Success in LLC.
+There are lots of support systems to help you with your learning, from our Peer-Assisted Learning Scheme LitPALS, to our web-based hub, Support for Success in LLC.

 I have learnt things I could never have imagined.
 I have read authors that have been life changing and that will stay with me long past my time of study.